 Lillie Coney is currently the Legislative Director for Representative Sheila Jackson Lee, previously she was the Associate Director of the Electronic Privacy Information Center in Washington, DC.
 In 2009 Lillie was appointed to the Election Assistance Commission Board of Advisors.
 She wrote the chapter “Mobilize Underrepresented Voters” in The New York Times bestseller, 50 Ways to Love Your Country.
 She co-chaired the 2011 Computers Freedom and Privacy Conference: the Future is Now, and chaired the Public Voice Conferences in 2010 and 2011.

-Larry Diamond, Ph.D. is a senior fellow at the Hoover Institution and at the Freeman Spogli Institute for International Studies at Stanford University, where he directs the Center on Democracy, Development, and the Rule of Law.
-He is also the Peter E. Haas Faculty Co-Director of the Haas Center for Public Service at Stanford.
+Larry Diamond, Ph.D. is a senior fellow at the Hoover Institution and at the Freeman Spogli Institute for International Studies at Stanford University, where he teaches courses and conducts research on comparative democratic development.
 Diamond is the founding co-editor of the Journal of Democracy and a Senior Consultant at the International Forum for Democratic Studies of the National Endowment for Democracy.
-A specialist on comparative democratic development, he is the co-founder and a principal investigator of the Program in Liberation Technology at Stanford University and co-editor of Liberation Technology: Social Media and the Struggle for Democracy (Johns Hopkins University Press, 2012).
+A former director of the Center on Democracy, Development, and the Rule of Law at Stanford, he is the co-founder and principal investigator of its Program in Liberation Technology and co-editor of Liberation Technology: Social Media and the Struggle for Democracy (Johns Hopkins University Press, 2012).

-Jeremy Epstein is a Senior Computer Scientist with SRI International in Arlington VA.
-Since Feb 2016, he’s been on loan from SRI to the U.S. Defense Advanced Research Projects Agency (DARPA), where he leads privacy and security research programs.
+Jeremy Epstein is Deputy Division Director of the National Science Foundation’s Computer & Network Systems Division, where he manages a $350M research portfolio in security, networking, cloud computing, cyber physical systems, and computer science education across US colleges & universities.
+Prior to this position, he was a Senior Computer Scientist with SRI International in Arlington VA.
+From Feb 2016-Jan 2017, he was on loan from SRI to the U.S. Defense Advanced Research Projects Agency (DARPA), where he led privacy and security research programs.
 From 2012-2015, he was on loan from SRI to the U.S. National Science Foundation’s, where he led flagship cybersecurity research program, overseeing a portfolio of 800 research grants and $75M/year.
-He has been a researcher in voting system security for nearly a decade, and is one of the authors of the Election Assistance Commission’s risk assessment model research program.
+He has been a researcher in voting system security for over a decade, and was one of the authors of the Election Assistance Commission’s risk assessment model research program.
 He served as a consultant to the Kentucky Attorney General, an appointed member of two Virginia legislative committees, an advisor to the DC City Council and to the Federal Voting Assistance Program, all on issues relating to voting system security.
-He is the IEEE representative on the Technical Guidelines Development Committee, which advises the Election Assistance Commission on voting system security standards.
+He was the IEEE representative on the Technical Guidelines Development Committee, which advises the Election Assistance Commission on voting system security standards.
 Jeremy is experienced in how commercial technology is built, having spent nine years as an executive responsible for product security at a mid-size software vendor.
 Jeremy holds an M.S. in Computer Science from Purdue University.

 Dave Farber was appointed to be Chief Technologist at the US Federal Communications Commission in 2000 and has served on the US Presidential Advisory Board on Information Technology and the FCC’s Technological Advisory Council.
 Prof. Farber was also appointed to the Advisory Council or the CISE Directorate of the National Science Foundation and is a Trustee of the Electronic Frontier Foundation.
 He is a Visiting Professor of the Center for Global Communications of Japan — Glocom of the International University of Japan, a Member of the Advisory Board at the National Institute of Informatics of Japan and a Member of the Advisory Boards of both the Center for Democracy and Technology and EPIC.
 He was named in the 1997 edition of the UPSIDE’s Elite 100, as one of the Visionaries of the field and was named in the 1999 Network World as one of the 25 most powerful people in Networking.
 In 2002 he was named by Business Week as one of the top 25 leaders in E-Commerce.
 His industrial experiences are extensive, just as he entered the academic world; he co-founded Caine, Farber & Gordon Inc. (CFG Inc.) which became one of the leading suppliers of software design methodology.
 His consulting activities include Intel, the RAND Corp among others.
 He is also on a number of industrial advisory and management boards, major among these are NTT DoCoMo, Boingo, Rainmaker and E-tenna.